2017 New Zealand Institute of Landscape Architects Pride of Place Awards winning projects:

 In collaboration with Tonkin Zulaikha Greer Architects (Sydney) and Paul Rolfe Architects (Wellington) MNLA won the competition to design the ANZAC Memorial in Wellington's new Pukeahu, War Memorial Park.
 To date, the project has won an award for international architecture with the Australian Institute of Achitects in 2016 and a 2017 New Zealand Insitute of Landscape Architects Award for Excellence.

-The design uses rough cut red stone to create fifteen columns and paving inlays to reference the Australian landscape, inlayed with panels of black granite to symbolise New Zealand.
-The black granite is engraved or carved with with Maori and Aboriginal artwork.
+The design uses rough cut red stone to create fifteen columns and paving inlays to evoke the Australian landscape, inlayed with panels of black granite to symbolise New Zealand.
+The black granite is engraved or carved with with Maori and Aboriginal artwork and text recognising the coutries the two allied have served in.
 Flowering gum trees and mass planted bottlebrush continue the Australian landscape reference and will, in time, soften the memorial and provide shelter for the park's central plaza from Wellington's infamous northerly wind.

-Varying lengths of bluestone are used to create a three dimensional fountain, over which water cascades providing a gentle aural counterpoint to the background hum of urban Wellington.
-The pond also provides a playful addition to the garden for the grandchildren of the clients to splash around in and climb over.
+Varying lengths of bluestone are used to create a three dimensional fountain, over which water cascades providing a gentle aural counterpoint to the background hum of urban Wellington and play element for the client's grandchildren.

 - NZILA Award 2008

 - Gateway Water sensitive Design Competition, Sydney : Winning entry

 - Australian Garden, Cranbourne, Melbourne : Runner up

 - Australian memorial New Zealand : Winning entry